Our history

 This is an abridged and revised history of the first 50 years of our Council, covering the period from 1935 to 1985.
 This account was first published in the 1983 CDC Minute Book.
 It does not contain all the ministers, churches, or events during this period.
 Bishop George H. Brooks was the diocesan when this historical account was written initially.

-Also in 1936, Elder Lambert Tolbert became pastor of Beulah Heights Church in New Haven and was elected Chairman and sis.
-D. Thorn was the Assistant Secretary.
+Also in 1936, Elder Lambert Tolbert became pastor of Beulah Heights Church in New Haven and was elected Chairman, and Sister Thorn was the Assistant Secretary.
 In November 1936, Elder George Brooks, pastor of Star Bethlehem in Ansonia (later Bishop), was elected Chairman.
 Two more churches in Bridgeport were added in 1936.
-In 1937, Pentecostal Assembly in Waterbury, Pastor Jackson, was added.
-1939, Elder Brooks was elected Chairman, Elder Tolbert was elected Vice Chairman, and Deacon Charles Simmons, became the Treasurer, Light House Church was opened in Bridgeport with Elder Green as pastor.
+In 1937, the Pentecostal Assembly Church in Waterbury, Pastor Lulu Jackson, was added.
+In 1939, Elder Brooks was elected Chairman, Elder Tolbert was elected Vice Chairman, and Deacon Charles Simmons became the Treasurer.
+Light House Church was opened in Bridgeport with Elder Green as pastor.

 In May of 1940, Sister Meyers was appointed Secretary of the Council.
 By 1945, the Council had grown to include six churches.
-In March of 1948, the C.D.C. hosted the P.A.W.
+In March of 1948, the CDC hosted the P.A.W.
 Bishop Board's Mid-Winter meeting for the first time.
-Elder George Brooks was promoted to District Elder, and the Council welcomed its first state evangelists, Sis Tolbert, and Sister Hoffler (Pastor Parris).
+Elder George Brooks was promoted to District Elder, and the Council welcomed its first state evangelists, Sisters Tolbert and Hoffler (Pastor Parris).
 The C.D.C. has always been an ardent supporter of the P.A.W., supporting Dr. Ellen Moore Hopkins, Aenon Bible School, and the Christian Outlook, among others.

 In November 1960, the Western Massachusetts and Rhode Island Council became a part of the Connecticut State Council.
 In 1961, a Baptist pastor, Elder Frank Foster, brought his church into the P.A.W.
 He and the members of his church were baptized in Jesus' name and received the Holy Ghost.
 The Council was incorporated in November 1962.
 In May 1963, Elder Marion Shaw became the 2nd Vice Chairman of the Council, and Evangelist A. Tilman became the assistant secretary.
 Elder Andrew Clancy was appointed Sergeant-at-arms in May 1964.